-In the 2009 fiscal year 346 attorneys were hired at the U.S. Attorneys' Offices across the country, and 217 attorneys left the U.S. Attorneys' Offices.
-In the 2008 fiscal year 6622 attorneys were hired at the U.S. Attorneys' Offices across the country, and 306 attorneys left the U.S. Attorneys' Offices.
-Regardless of the year, there are many attorney hires in the U.S. Attorneys' Offices and competition is fierce for these highly sought after positions.
+In Fiscal Year 2011, 329 attorneys were hired and 412 attorneys left the collective USAOs.
+In the previous Fiscal Year, 342 attorneys were hired and 290 attorneys left the collective USAOs.
+Regardless of the year, there are many attorney hires in the U.S. Attorneys' Offices and competition is fierce for these highly sought-after positions.

-Although openings occur everywhere in the country, large U.S. Attorneys' Offices are more likely to have positions available.
+In general, large U.S. Attorneys' Offices are more likely to have positions available.
 Large offices also tend to be in major cities and often experience higher turnover rates because of competition with private firms that may offer higher salaries.
-The District of Columbia is the largest United States Attorney's Office in the country because the office handles federal legal matters and also legal matters that normally would be handled by state and local prosecutors in the other districts.
-The Southern and Eastern Districts of New York, Miami, and Los Angeles are also very large offices.
+The District of Columbia is the largest United States Attorney's Office in the country because the office handles federal legal matters and also legal matters that normally would be handled by state and local prosecutors.
+The Southern and Eastern Districts of New York, Southern District of Florida, and Central District of California also are very large offices.

-For example, in 2009 the offices below had the following number of attorneys working with them:
+For example, in 2011 the offices below had the following number of attorneys working with them:

-- the District of Columbia Office had over 330 attorneys; - the Eastern District of New York had 169 attorneys; - the Southern District of New York had over 220 attorneys; and - the Southern District of Florida had 236 attorneys.
+- the District of Columbia Office had over 320 attorneys; - the Eastern District of New York had over 155 attorneys; - the Southern District of New York had over 220 attorneys; - the Southern District of Florida had over 220 attorneys.

 The average age of an AUSA is 46.
 The average length of service for non-supervisory attorneys is 11 years.
-The average length of service for supervisory AUSAs is 21 years.
-These numbers indicate that although some attorneys may briefly pass through a U.S. Attorney's Office to gain valuable experience, many more are pursuing a significant part of their career in this environment.
+The average length of service for supervisory AUSAs is 22 years.
+These numbers indicate that although some attorneys may briefly pass through a USAO to gain valuable experience, many more are pursuing a significant part of their career in this environment.